Creating a namespace for the on-premises gateway deployment

 - Note the following information about the Kubernetes or OpenShift deployment:

-- If you are planning to pull container images directly from the BMC Helix DTR, note docker.io.
+- If you are pulling container images directly from the BMC Helix DTR, note docker.io.

-- If you have set up a local Harbor registry, note the local Harbor registry host name.
+- If you have synchronized images to a local Harbor registry, note the local Harbor registry host name

-- If you are planning to pull container images directly from the BMC Helix DTR, note bmchelix/lpk11:.
+- If you are pulling container images directly from BMC Helix DTR, note bmchelix/lpk11: as images are located in the bmchelix/lpk11 repository on BMC Helix DTR.

-- (Applicable for Kubernetes only) grafanaingress, the ingress URL to access the UI to monitor the on-premises gateway by using dashboards.
-For example, swpgrafana-iionpremk8s-dev2.dsm-01.abc.com.
+swpuiingress Ingress URL to access the on-premises gateway UI http://swpui-iionpremk8s-dev1.dsm-01.abc.com (Applicable for Kubernetes only) grafanaingress Ingress URL to access the UI to monitor the on-premises gateway by using dashboards http://swpgrafana-iionpremk8s-dev2.dsm-01.abc.com

 Where to go from here